bxlab/cmdb-quantbio/assignments/bootcamp/unix-python-scripts/assignment/README.md

     Print out all six columns in BED format

-3. Explore GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt using Unix

-    - Which three SMTSDs (Tissue Site Detail) have the most samples?
-    - How many lines have "RNA"?
-    - How many lines do **not** have "RNA"?
+1. Export gene features to BED format using Python

+    Write a script that takes gencode.v46.basic.annotation.gtf and

+    - Ignores a line if it startswith `#`
+    - Only prints output for `gene` features (column 3)
+    - Subtracts 1 from the start position to convert to [zero-based coordinate system](https://en.wikipedia.org/wiki/BED_(file_format)#Coordinate_system)
+    - Correctly parses gene name from the `attribute` (column 9)
+    - Prints chr, start, stop, gene name

-4. Transform GTEx data using Python
+1. Transform GTEx data using Python

     Write a script that extracts expression values for the first gene (DDX11L1) which is stored on a single line spread across more than 17,000 columns and transposes the data so that the expression in each sample is stored on a separate line.